Kevin-Elliott-McCrea/C-Sharp_Live_Project/README.md

-# C Sharp Two-Week Sprint
+# C Sharp Two-Week Sprint - Overview

-This project was using a Code First approach in ASP.NET Framework MVC with Entity Framework.
-We used Visual Studio 2019 and I worked on a scrum team.
+The end product of this overall project is to create an application for a local portland based theatre that is meant to be a content management site.
+The technologies we used on the project were C#, ASP.Net MVC, Entity Framework, SQLite, Git, Azure DevOps, Bootstrap and Visual Studio 2019.
+We used scrum as our team framework.

+I had 4 tasks completed within the sprint.
+I first needed to create a model, add a controller and scaffold in a database plus CRUD pages for the model.
+Secondly, I was tasked with creating a site-wide partial-view navbar, based on the color scheme of the website.
+Then my job was to style the create and edit pages.
+Lastly, I worked to set up the index page of my section to show all database items grouped by title name and styled well.

+# Visual examples

 Here is the index page, with cshtml and css below:

 <img src="./images/IndexPage.png" width=750>
 I used Bootstrap 4 cards with the grid layout for responsiveness and added my own styling